MahdiHaroun/Network_Security/README.md

 - Monitors for new data uploads
 - Automatically validates CSV files
 - Triggers predictions on valid data
-- Saves results to MongoDB and S3
+- **Saves results to MongoDB and S3

-## AWS ECR Deployment
+- **Sends notifications on completion
+- **Monitored with MLflow for experiment tracking

+**Benefits:**
+- No manual intervention needed
+- Automatic error handling
+- Scheduled processing
+- Real-time monitoring
+- Comprehensive experiment tracking with DAGs

 The project is containerized and ready for AWS ECR: